Aditya Prakash (architect): Working with Le Corbusier

 Initially Prakash worked under Jane Drew on the design of the General Hospital and some of the housing of Chandigarh.
 After that he was given his own design jobs beginning with the District Courts in Sector 17.
 Conducted under the supervision of Pierre Jeanneret, this project transformed Prakash's design approach prompting him to rethinking architecture and urbanism as a "system".
 On the design of the Tagore Theatre, Pierre Jeanneret preferred Prakash's design over his own.
 Prakash felt indebted to Jeanneret for his large-heartedness and humility.

 In 1952 Aditya Prakash was assigned to work with Le Corbusier on the design of the School of Art.
 The process of designing this building with Le Corbusier, especially the rhythm of the piers and the section, was a formative experience in Aditya Prakash's career.

 Death

 Prakash died on a train in Ratlam, India, on his way to perform in a play called Zindagi Retire Nahi Hoti.

 Personal life

 Aditya Prakash is survived by his wife Savitri Prakash and three children.
 His son, Vikramaditya Prakash is a notable architectural historian and a scholar at the University of Washington, Seattle.
-The Aditya Prakash Foundation is based in Chandigarh with a central focus on advancing the understanding of the heritage of Modern Architecture.
-It is maintained and run by the family and has also been involved in many academic projects related to Chandigarh.